SichangHe/igem-2022-dku-backup/src/Dii.md

 This is a question that did not come to us then, so we answered that the detection is conduct through fluorescence microscopy.

-After discussion with our PI, Prof. Linfeng Huang, we decided that we will use the pull down method in the detection of binding affinity.
-We will conduct the experiment by pull down on both sides of the nanobody-antigen complex.
+After discussion with our PI, Prof. Linfeng Huang, we decide that we will use the pull down method in the detection of binding affinity.
+We will conduct the experiment by pulling down on both sides of the nanobody-antigen complex.
 For false positives, DKU iGEM member Lingrui Lai suggested isotype testing.